 The morning shift began assembling in the rising room outside the oven room at the Eselfürth Post Exchange regional bakery near the southwest German city of Kaiserslautern in Rhein Pfalz.
-The city and surrounding areas was home to a large U. S. Army logistics complex that had been absorbing other support units as they relocated from France consequent to developments with the Government of Charles DeGaulle.
+The city and surrounding area was home to a large U. S. Army logistics complex that had been absorbing other support units as they relocated from France consequent to developments with the Government of Charles DeGaulle.

 It was early summer and a hot spell had settled on the area.
-As the crew entered the building the temperature rose and the humidity was like hitting a wet wall.
+As the morning shift crew entered the building the temperature rose and the humidity was like hitting a wet wall.
 The latter was driven by the racks of stacked bread pans five bread loaf trays wide with the rising bread dough in the trays creating an uncommonly humid effect.
 The room, warmer than the already hot outside combined with the humidity was stifling to the shift crew entering the room.

 The building was a pre-world war two German Army facility, pretty much being used as it had been under German management with necessary changes in equipment and management.
 The product of the bakery on packaging would be distributed over a wide area of the U. S. Zone mostly in Southern West Germany.

-The morning crew assembling was a team of five who would from just after sunrise until early afternoon systematically wheel the racks of uncooked dough after it had risen into the oven room then load the bread pans onto the huge conveyer oven racks.
+The morning crew assembling was a team of five who would, from just after sunrise until early afternoon, systematically wheel the racks of uncooked dough after it had risen into the oven room, then load the bread pans onto the huge conveyer oven racks.
 After the bread was baked for the prescribed amount of time, the team removed the pans from the ovens back onto the empty racks then wheeling the racks to the cooling room where another team would move them to a packaging facility.